JoeMaherZonal/clothing-retailer/README.md

 - improve css by adding transitions and colour
 - refactored css
 - Refactor tests
-- Look into possibily using other frameworks
+- Look into possibly using other frameworks